Chicago Style Workout 30: General Rules of Alphabetizing

 London, Jack

-2. When multiple persons, places, or things are listed, list the persons together.
+2. When multiple persons, places, or things are listed and share the same name, the names of the people may be listed together:

 London (England)